sonrabakarim/barlkk/_posts/2015-08-04-awesome-react-boilerplates.md

 Application boilerplates for creating React apps.
 And wow are there're a lot of good ones to choose from.

 **[react-production-starter](https://github.com/jaredpalmer/react-production-starter)**
 <br>React Redux boilerplate with isomorphic rendering, async react-router routes, async redux reducers, async data fetching, and code-splitting.
-Also _includes a Dockerfile_ to get the app up and running in a flash.
+Sports [feature-first organization](https://medium.com/front-end-hacking/the-secret-to-organization-in-functional-programming-913484e85fc9), JS standard for simplified linting, built-in example site with collection and item views, sample navigation both internally and sample unit tests.
+Integrates easily with [React Flexbox Grid](http://roylee0704.github.io/react-flexbox-grid/) and [Material UI](http://www.material-ui.com/).
+HMR that works!
+Also includes a `Dockerfile` to get the app up and running in a flash. **Editor's choice**

 **[scalable-react-boilerplate](https://github.com/RyanCCollins/scalable-react-boilerplate)**
 <br>Finally, a simple starter kit for scalable apps.
 Includes a Slush template generator, CLI code generators, a rig for use of CSS modules with SASS, and includes Airbnb linters and Mocha for testing (though I've been preferring [standard](http://standardjs.com) these days over ESLint as there's less to maintain).